DMister01/rusty/README.md

 ## Learn More

-Read more about the development of this project on my [blog](https://www.mikem.codes/if-you-aint-first-youre-last-reverse-engineering-a-leading-xo-sniper-part-2/).
+Read more about the development of this project on my blog